Common SSL Certificate Errors and How to Fix Them

 How to Fix It:

-- Use a Trusted CA: Ensure your SSL certificate is issued by a reputable Certificate Authority like DigiCert, GlobalSign, or Let’s Encrypt.
+- Use a Trusted CA: Ensure your SSL certificate is issued by a reputable Certificate Authority like DigiCert, Let’s Encrypt, or GlobalSign.

-- Install Intermediate Certificates: If your CA provides intermediate certificates, make sure they are installed on your server.
+- Install Intermediate Certificates: If your CA provides intermediate certificates, make sure they are properly installed on your server to complete the certificate chain.

 What It Means: